CommunistMountain/BalanceModFork/README.md

 	<ol>
 		<li>AutoReward interactions with free weapon/drone/augment:</li>
 		<ol>
 			<li>Augment rewards outside autoReward now overwrite autoReward augments, instead of being overwritten by autoReward augments.
-(Fixes events ENGI_UNLOCK_1, ENGI_VIRUS and NEBULA_SLUG_FIGHT_UNLOCK having a 1% chance of giving a random augment instead of their guaranteed augments when the accompanying reward is a "standard" autoReward.)</li>
+Fixes events ENGI_UNLOCK_1, ENGI_VIRUS and NEBULA_SLUG_FIGHT_UNLOCK in rare cases.</li>
 			<li>Weapon rewards outside autoReward no longer overwrite autoReward drones and augments.
-(Fixes events CRYSTAL_CACHE and DONOR_MANTIS_CHASE blocking a free drone or augment from the "stuff"/"standard" autoReward 4%/2% of the time respectively, and event CRYSTAL_HELP_DIG not giving an augment and high scrap with the free weapon.)</li>
+Fixes events CRYSTAL_CACHE and DONOR_MANTIS_CHASE in rare cases, and event CRYSTAL_HELP_DIG not giving an augment and high scrap with the free weapon.</li>
 			<li>Drone rewards outside autoReward no longer overwrite autoReward weapons and augments.
-(Fixes event ZOLTAN_CREW_STUDY blocking a free weapon or augment from the "stuff" autoReward 4% of the time.)</li>
+Fixes event ZOLTAN_CREW_STUDY in rare cases.</li>
 		</ol>
-		<li>CRYSTAL_CACHE, DISTRESS_INFESTATION, DISTRESS_TRAPPED_MINER, MERCHANT_REQUEST, ROCK_MANTIS_FREIGHTER, STATION_SICK: These events have instances of autoReward and item_modify in the same event block, where the autoReward could give the same resource that item_modify is changing.
-If that happens (2/3 chance), the cost of these events (-1 drone part, or up to -100 fuel) are overwritten by the gain in that resource (although you still need to have at least 1 drone part to pick the drone part choices).
-Added custom rewards so that autoReward factors in item_modify's costs if certain resources are rolled.
-Hopefully Hyperspace can fix this bug in future versions without needing custom rewards.</li>
+		<li>CRYSTAL_CACHE, DISTRESS_INFESTATION, DISTRESS_TRAPPED_MINER, MERCHANT_REQUEST, ROCK_MANTIS_FREIGHTER, STATION_SICK: Fixed certain options having a chance of not consuming resources, if the reward after the choice includes that resource.</li>
 	</ol>
 </ol>

 ## QOL (gameplay)
 <ol>
-	<li>(Hyperspace adds a magnifying glass at the bottom right of the screen during a run, which can be clicked to show you more info such as weapon cooldowns and beacon connections.)</li>
+	<li>(HS adds a magnifying glass at the bottom right of the screen during a run, which can be clicked to show you more info such as weapon cooldowns and beacon connections.)</li>
 	<li>checkCargo: Include cargo weapons/drones for event checks.</li>
-	<li>preIgniteChargers: Charge weapons can enter a fight fully charged if you have a Pre-Igniter. (removes the need for the Sven maneuver)</li>
+	<li>preIgniteChargers: Charge weapons can enter a fight fully charged if you have a Pre-Igniter.</li>
 </ol>

 ## Bugfixes (non-gameplay)